 The caveat is that Google Ads is a quick way to lose money if you don’t know what you’re doing.

 What are people searching for?
 Or, rather, what are the right people searching for?

 Google Ads isn’t just for corporations and big name brands.
 Small and medium-sized businesses in nearly every industry can enjoy the boost in web traffic and lead generation that a carefully constructed Pay Per Click campaign brings.

 In a nutshell, you’ll be placing your business in front of the people who are specifically searching for your type of service or product.
 You won’t get a warmer lead than that!
 There’ll be tyre kickers amongst them, but by working on negative keywords as well as positive keywords, you should be able to eliminate these.
 You don’t want to be paying for clicks off people who are unlikely to convert.

 N.B.
 We work with a dedicated Google Ads agency rather than provide the service in-house.
 It is such a complex area, you need a specialist.
-We oversee everything if it’s part of a business’s strategy.
-If it’s only Google Ads you’re interested in, we’re happy to pass you their details and you deal with them direct.
+We would oversee the campaigns as part of a client’s strategy but, if it’s only Google Ads you’re interested in, we’re happy to pass you our specialist’s details and you can deal with them direct.
 We’re not precious.